FunPhantasie/Loki/README.md

 <br/>
 The timing of paths, in order,<br/>
 creates a powerful, guarded border,<br/>
-that shields against all the threats, by using for example the function sleep(inf), there the Computer dies without a beep.
+that shields against all the threats,<br/>
+by using for example the function sleep(inf),<br/>
+there the Computer dies without a beep.<br/>
-Then — and only then your system is clean and you can finally open the lock thats needs to be broken to the can of the sweet sweet sugar bean.
+Then — and only then your system is clean<br/>
+and you can finally open<br/>
+the lock thats needs to be broken<br/>
+to the can of the sweet sweet sugar bean.<br/>